MicrosoftDocs/architecture-center/docs/example-scenario/monitoring/enterprise-monitoring-content.md

   - [Log Analytics gateway](/azure/azure-monitor/agents/gateway) sends data to Azure Automation and Log Analytics workspaces for computers that can't directly connect to the internet.
   - [Service Map](/azure/azure-monitor/vm/service-map) uses the Log Analytics agent to automatically discover application components on Windows and Linux systems, and map the communication between services.
   - [Alert Management](/azure/azure-monitor/insights/alert-management-solution) helps you analyze all the alerts in your Log Analytics workspaces.
-  - [Log Analytics data export (preview)](/azure/azure-monitor/logs/logs-data-export) continuously exports data from selected tables in a Log Analytics workspace to an Azure storage account or Azure Event Hubs.
+  - [Log Analytics data export (preview)](/azure/azure-monitor/logs/logs-data-export) continuously exports data from selected tables in a Log Analytics workspace.
+Data can export to an Azure storage account or Azure Event Hubs.
-  - [Log Analytics Workspace Insights](/azure/azure-monitor/logs/log-analytics-workspace-insights-overview) provides comprehensive monitoring of all Log Analytics workspaces through a unified view of workspace usage, performance, health, agent, queries, and change logs.
+  - [Log Analytics Workspace Insights](/azure/azure-monitor/logs/log-analytics-workspace-insights-overview) provides comprehensive monitoring of all Log Analytics workspaces.
+Workspace Insights gives a unified view of workspace usage, performance, health, agent, queries, and change logs.

 #### Other components

 In this solution, Monitor supports or integrates with the following Azure and Microsoft services:

 - [Azure Arc](https://azure.microsoft.com/services/azure-arc) simplifies governance and management by delivering a consistent multi-cloud and on-premises management platform.
 - [Azure Automation](https://azure.microsoft.com/services/automation) delivers cloud-based automation, operating system updates, and configuration to support consistent management across environments.
-[Change Tracking](/azure/automation/change-tracking/overview) tracks changes in cloud and on-premises VMs to help you identify software issues, forwards the data to Monitor Logs, and stores the data in a Log Analytics workspace.
+[Change Tracking](/azure/automation/change-tracking/overview) tracks changes in cloud and on-premises VMs to help you identify software issues.
+Change Tracking forwards the data to Monitor Logs and stores the data in a Log Analytics workspace.
-- [Azure ExpressRoute](https://azure.microsoft.com/services/expressroute) extends on-premises networks into the Microsoft cloud over private connections with the help of connectivity providers.
+- [Azure ExpressRoute](https://azure.microsoft.com/services/expressroute) extends on-premises networks into the Microsoft cloud.
+ExpressRoute uses private connections with the help of connectivity providers.
 - [Azure Data Lake Storage](https://azure.microsoft.com/services/storage/data-lake-storage) provides secure, scalable, cost-effective cloud storage for big data analytics.
-- [Azure Functions](https://azure.microsoft.com/services/functions) is a serverless solution that implements readily available code blocks called *functions* that run on demand and scale up automatically.
+- [Azure Functions](https://azure.microsoft.com/services/functions) is a serverless solution that implements readily available code blocks called *functions*.
+Functions run on demand and scale up automatically.
 - [Azure Kubernetes Services (AKS)](https://azure.microsoft.com/services/kubernetes-service) is a fully managed Kubernetes service to easily deploy and manage containerized applications.
 - [Azure Load Balancer](https://azure.microsoft.com/services/load-balancer) evenly distributes incoming network traffic across backend resources or servers.
-- [Azure Logic Apps](https://azure.microsoft.com/services/logic-apps) is a cloud-based platform for creating and running automated workflows that integrate apps, data, services, and systems.
+- [Azure Logic Apps](https://azure.microsoft.com/services/logic-apps) is a cloud-based platform for creating and running automated workflows.
+Logic apps can integrate apps, data, services, and systems.
 - [Azure Resource Manager](https://azure.microsoft.com/features/resource-manager) provides a management layer and templates for creating, updating, and deleting resources in your Azure account.
 - [Azure Security Center](https://azure.microsoft.com/services/security-center) is part of Microsoft Defender for Cloud, a unified infrastructure security management system.
-- [Azure Sentinel](https://azure.microsoft.com/services/azure-sentinel) is a cloud-native, scalable, SIEM and security orchestration automated response (SOAR) solution.
+- [Azure Sentinel](https://azure.microsoft.com/services/azure-sentinel) is a cloud-native, scalable, security information and event management (SIEM) and security orchestration automated response (SOAR) solution.
-- [Azure SQL](https://azure.microsoft.com/products/azure-sql) family of SQL database services provides a consistent, unified experience and a full range of deployment options, from edge to cloud.
+- [Azure SQL](https://azure.microsoft.com/products/azure-sql) family of SQL database services provides a consistent, unified Azure SQL experience.
+Azure SQL has a full range of deployment options, from edge to cloud.
 - [Power BI](https://powerbi.microsoft.com/) is a collection of software services, apps, and connectors that turn your data sources into coherent, visually immersive, and interactive insights.

 ### Alternatives